Historic Mansion at

 Of course, she didn’t know it at the time, but she would eventually be the home’s owner and caretaker.

-“Growing up near Altheimer, the Elms Plantation was a big deal,” she says.
+“Growing up near Altheimer, The Elms was a big deal,” she says.
 “I think about Dr. Jones and wonder how many years it took to make it all happen?
 To know that a home like this has lasted for over 150 years, it’s just really incredible.
 You think about going back into the 19th century; there wasn’t necessarily a fire department.
 So if something happened, it could have been gone in an instant.
 It’s just amazing that it’s still here, that it’s still going, and it’s a livable house.